Pi

 are almost there.
 The classification of some numbers as

 'transcendental' presents a very old challenge.
-All
+All non-transcendental

-two are readily constructed with the Pythagorean Theorem.
-The
+constructed with the Pythagorean Theorem.
+The transcendentals,

 A